2017 UEFA European Under-21 Championship squads

 The following is a list of squads for all twelve national teams that competed at the 2017 UEFA European Under-21 Championship.
 Each national team had to submit a final squad of 23 players, three of whom had to be goalkeepers.

-Players in boldface were capped at full international level prior to the start of the tournament.
+Players in boldface have been capped at full international level either prior to the completion of the tournament or afterwards.

 Age, caps, goals and club as of 16 June 2017.